HiveMQ Edge Protocol Adapters

 </hivemq>

-Example MQTT messages for a northbound connection (OPC UA to MQTT)
+Example simple MQTT message payload from a northbound connection (OPC UA to MQTT)

 {